Does Drinking Water Help Flush Out Medication Faster?

 How the Body Processes Medication?

-Before we explore how to flush medication from your system, it helps to understand how your body processes it.
+Before looking at how to flush medication from your system, it helps to understand what actually happens after you take it.

 Confused about how meds leave your body?
 Learn how your organs do the work.